tinacms/tina.io/content/docs/tina-cloud/beta-faq.md

 The Tina Cloud Private Beta program gives early adopters the chance to build visual content editing with our Git-backed content API before it's launched!

-Tina Cloud brings together the flexibility of Tina's open-source content editing tools with an expressive GraphQL API for your file based content.
+Tina Cloud brings together the flexibility of Tina's open-source content editing tools with an expressive GraphQL API for your file-based content.

 ## What do I need to know about working with Tina Cloud during the beta?